Exam scheduling and delivery policy

 - The exam for Singapore Taxation will only be available on a specific date and location and delivered as a Paper-Based Exam only.

 - If an exam appointment is Auto Scheduled then it may not be possible for it to be moved to a different time, date, exam venue or Exam Modality.
-Candidates can call CPA Australia to discuss their options, which will be at the sole discretion of CPA Australia, and subject to availability.
+Candidates should call CPA Australia to discuss their options.
+However, any changes will be at the sole discretion of CPA Australia, and subject to availability.